ansys/pysam-sysml2/doc/source/api/index.rst

 API reference
 =============

-This section describes PySAM SysML2 functions, classes, and methods.
+This section describes how to interact with the PySAM SysML2 API programmatically.

 .. toctree::
    :titlesonly: